mudita/MuditaOS/module-audio/README.md

     CallSpeakerphoneOff,
 };
 ````
-As you can see there are lots of them by not every event is supported in every state.
+Not all events are supported in every state.
 For instance, `StartCallRecording` and `StopCallRecording` are not supported
 in `Playback` operation and will be ignored upon receiving.

 ##### Idle
 This is default state of audio subsystem.
-Audio subsystem always operates in this state when:
+Audio subsystem always operates in this state when none of below is active:
-* there is no music being played
+* media playback
-* nothing is recorded
+* recording
-* there is no routing activity (during voice calls)
+* routing (voice calls)

-Audio subsystem will also transition to this state upon several events:
+Audio subsystem will also transition to this state upon following events:
 * receiving `Stop` request no matter in what current state
 * playback end
 * recording failure (for instance running out of disk space)
-* any other failure during switching between different states.
-Audio will always fallback to idle state if there is any kind of error.
+* any other failure during switching between different states or internal error

-Also in this state audio subsystem tries to optimize power consumption by closing/removing all audio devices and limiting internal operations to minimum.
+In this state audio subsystem tries to optimize power consumption by closing/removing all audio devices and limiting internal operations to minimum.

 ##### Playback
 Playback operation is used when user wants to play audio file.
 File's extension is used to deduce which decoder to use.